 Migration.
 You are only able to migrate your data to Bill4Time if you are on one of the higher pricing tiers.
 For Bill4Time Pro clients, the company will do a one-time import of your client and project lists.
 For Bill4Time Enterprise clients, they will import your clients, projects, contacts, entries, and starting balances if your existing program can export that data in a CSV or Excel format.

 Apps and Integrations.
 Bill4Time has applications for both Android and iOS.
+Presently, it integrates with Google, Apple Calendar, Outlook, Uptime Legal Systems, View A Bill, NexFirm, Cyber Revolution, and Blumberg’s Law Products.
 There’s also a desktop widget and a Chrome extension.
-It integrates with LawPay for payments and Box for storage.
+It also integrates with PayPal, Stripe, and LawPay for payments and Box for storage.
 QuickBooks integration is severely limited, however.
 It requires an application which only works on PCs and acts only to one-way import data from Bill4Time to QuickBooks.
 Even then, line items and detailed entries can’t be imported.

 Who Bill4Time is For

 Bill4Time is a good choice for a smaller firm that has granular time-tracking needs and wishes to be able to track productivity.
+With their recent updates to incorporate law practice management features, this software would also be a good fit for attorneys looking to have a more all-in-one software.
 However, it has limited integration capabilities and is only able to sync one way with QuickBooks, so attorneys who are wedded to the latter would likely find it a poor fit.
 Given that importing data into Bill4Time is also relatively difficult, it probably is a bad choice for attorneys that have used a different program for a long time.